radical-project/radical.dreamer/README.md

 session_2 = Session(cfg=Config(cfg_path='./config_data.json'))
 ```

-## Examples of Resource and Workflow definition
+## Examples of Resource and Workload definition
 The following examples of values distributions are applied for both, `Resource`
 and `Workload`, the same way.
 More important is the meaning, which user put into
 these descriptions.